Thompson Writing Program, Duke University

 Duke University

 Undergraduate courses he has taught include Academic Writing; College Algebra; Engineering Mechanics; Introduction to American Architecture; Revolutions in Physics; Science, Technology and Society.
 His graduate courses have included Teaching Writing in the Disciplines and Writing in the Natural Sciences.
-His research interests include text recycling (“self-plagiarism”), student writing in the undergraduate science curriculum, and new approaches to providing feedback to student writing—including audio (spoken, recorded) feedback techniques and the Duke Reader Project.
-In 2003, Dr. Moskovitz received the Duke University Award for Excellence in Teaching Writing.
-He lives in Chapel Hill with his spouse Lauren and children Max and Milo.
+His research interests include text recycling (“self-plagiarism”), student writing in the undergraduate science curriculum, and new approaches to providing feedback to student writing—including audio (spoken, recorded) feedback techniques.
+Cary lives in Chapel Hill with his spouse Lauren and has two children, Max and Milo.